Gamharia: Airports

 The nearest airport is Gaya Airport, the only international airport in Bihar and Jharkhand.
-Sri Lankan Airlines, Drukair and Thai Airways connect Gaya to international destinations.
+SriLankan Airlines, Drukair and Thai Airways connect Gaya to international destinations.
 Gaya Airport is 5 km from Bodh-Gaya.

 Cuisine

 Gamharia prefers a traditional Bihari cuisine.
 The most popular dishes include sattu, litti, pittha, pua, marua-ka-roti, bari-dal, sattu-ka-roti, baigan-bharta and sukhaota.

 Local Muslims are fond of handa (meat cooked in mud vessels by burying them partially into the ground and eliminating metal from the cooking experience), palau, kawab, etc.

 Education

 The educational climate in Chandisthan has improved (at least at the school level) since DAV Public School opened its branch in town (around 1992).
 Locals tend to search elsewhere for higher studies.